Ric Savage

 Frank Huguelet (born June 5, 1969) is an American retired professional wrestler, better known by his ring name "Heavy Metal" Ric Savage.
-He is the host of Savage Family Diggers, a reality treasure hunting show airing on Spike TV.
+He was the host of Savage Family Diggers, a reality treasure hunting show airing on Spike TV.
 He also conducts haunted "ghost tours" in Gettysburg, Pennsylvania.

 Huguelet wrestled across the eastern seaboard of the U.S. from 1990 until 1997.
 While spending much of his career in the independent circuits, he also wrestled for the National Wrestling Alliance, United States Wrestling Association, Extreme Championship Wrestling, World Championship Wrestling and National Championship Wrestling.

 Professional wrestling career

 Early career

 Huguelet broke into the wrestling business in the independent circuit in western North Carolina.
-He was trained initially in a garage in Waynesville, North Carolina by Chuck Justice, a high school friend.
+He was trained initially in a garage in Waynesville, North Carolina, by Chuck Justice, a high school friend.
 Savage then wrestled every independent show he could before getting his first television break with South Atlantic Pro Wrestling in 1991 in a televised match against Chief Wahoo McDaniel.
 Savage then trained briefly under the "Russian Bear" Ivan Koloff at his school in Indian Trails, North Carolina.